swiftlang/swift-evolution/proposals/0445-string-index-printing.md

 ## Proposed solution

-This proposal supplies the missing `CustomStringConvertible` conformance on `String.Index`, resolving this long-standing issue.
+This proposal supplies the missing `CustomDebugStringConvertible` conformance on `String.Index`, resolving this long-standing issue.

 ```swift
 let string = "👋🏼 Helló"